 It’s possible it was one of resource.
 With such a huge model programme in hand, the logistics for JLR surrounding manufacturing and supply chain must be fearsome and in addition there are only so many engineers to go around.
 The cynical of mind might equally suggest the timelag was deliberate on their part.
 With the F-Pace crossover quickly following the XE/XF twins to market, the SUV took priority and was allowed time to ‘bed in’ before launching a model line which could have potentially stolen some of its lunch money.

-As expected, Jaguar stylists have done a thorough, if once again conservative job.
-It looks fine I suppose, if you want something quite like a 5-Series, only less baroque.
-The tail lamps are awful, by the way.
-Frankly, this tirelessly repeated F-Type motif is wearing thin now.
+As expected, Jaguar stylists have done a thorough, if rather conservative job.
+It looks fine I suppose, if you want something a bit like a 5-Series, only less baroque.
+And frankly, this tirelessly repeated F-Type tail lamp motif is starting to wear thin now.
 But like its saloon counterpart there’s nothing to see here really, just another ‘nearly-but-not-quite’ Jag.

-Speaking of lunch money by the way, across the fence at Land Rover, Gerry (I’m Gerry McGovern, that’s my name and I don’t care who knows it) McGovern and his Range Rover minions have aced it with the (exterior and interior) styling of the forthcoming Velar, adding further fuel to the suggestion that there is a glass ceiling operating within JLR and I’m not referring to the one available as a cost-option on the XF ‘Sportbrake’.
+Speaking of lunch money by the way, across the fence at Land Rover, Gerry McGovern and his minions have aced it with the (exterior and interior) styling of the forthcoming Velar, adding further fuel to the suggestion that there is a glass ceiling operating within JLR and I’m not referring to the one available as a cost-option on the XF ‘Sportbrake’.

-It’s increasingly difficult to shake the notion that JLR is perhaps in something of a holding pattern with brand Jaguar now, going through the motions before making one final stab by reinventing it as a pure-electric product.
-It’s likely this is where the Coventry cat’s centre of gravity now lies.
+It’s increasingly difficult to shake the notion that JLR is perhaps in something of a holding pattern with brand Jaguar, going through the motions before making one final stab by reinventing it as a pure-electric product.
+It’s possible this is where the Coventry cat’s centre of gravity now lies.
 Some might even be tempted to call it the next leap.
 Or to put it another way, it’s not how far you fall, it’s where you land.